Skip to main content

 Stewardship

-How an organization gets on the Pre-Approved Recipient List.
+How an organization joins the Recipient List.

 F.I.G.S. is operationalized as the board-approved Recipient Vetting Policy of Xerish Storehouse.
 Every organization on the Pre-Approved Recipient List passes the same five-step workflow.

-Application
+1. Application

-Verification
+2. Verification

-Xerish Storehouse staff verify IRS good standing, board structure, basic financial health, and any flags (revocation list, news searches, donor complaints).
+Xerish Storehouse staff verify IRS good standing, board structure, basic financial health, and any flags (revocation list, news searches, complaints).

 Trained reviewers assess each pillar against the published Recipient Vetting Policy.
 Each pillar is a binary judgment — pass, fail, or "needs more information."
 No numeric scoring.

-Decision
+4. Decision

 All four pillars must clear for placement on the Pre-Approved Recipient List.
 A "needs more information" outcome triggers a written request to the applicant; they may respond and be reassessed.
 A clear fail closes the application with a written explanation.